Deadlines: October 31

 - Registration fee for conference or workshop where applicant is a presenter.

-Travel Warnings and Restrictions:
+Travel Warnings and Restrictions

-Grantee Obligations:
+Grantee Obligations

-Award Information:
+Award Information

 There are three levels of Hewlett International Grants.

-Level One: Small Grants (Fall & Spring)
+Curriculum Development (Fall & Spring)

-Level Three: Major Impact Grant (Spring only)
+Major Impact (Spring only)

 Funding Priorities